 Working in a retail environment is hard.
 Typically, shop owners need to entice their customers to walk through the door, and once they have made the trip, they need to be convinced to make a purchase.

 Liquor retailing is different.
 According to Nielsen, the majority of people who come into a liquor store are there to buy something.
-In fact, Nielsen says, among baby boomers, 76 percent only come to a liquor store because they know they need something.
+In fact, Nielsen says, among baby boomers, 76% only come to a liquor store because they know they need something.
 These aren't browsers.
 They are shopping with intent.

 Given that most of your customers are there to spend money on the thing you are selling, can you afford to skip out on the ambience music can provide?
 Not quite.
 The right music and playlists can do things for your business that simple silence just can't.